those who curse you”

 this sort cannot be commanded.
 It is simply the case, and

 for too many reasons to enumerate, that we dislike some

-constrain our anger, but we cannot spontaneously invoke
+We can constrain our anger, but we cannot spontaneously invoke it.

 love.
 However, everything else apart from what is affective,

-that is to say, apart from what pertains to feelings or
+that is, apart from what pertains to feelings or

-Once we remove the affective element of love that is an emotional
+Once we remove the affective element of love (understood

-else that pertains to loving another person is, in fact,
+to loving another person is, in fact, subject

 to do good to others, even while we cannot will